Andrés Ríos (footballer, born 1989)

-Andrés Lorenzo Ríos (born 1 August 1989) known as Andy Ríos, is an Argentine professional footballer who plays as a striker for Defensa y Justicia.
+Andrés Lorenzo Ríos (born 1 August 1989) known as Andy Ríos, is an Argentine professional footballer who plays as a striker for Colegiales.
 Following the 2021 season, San Jose declined their contract option on Ríos.

 Club career

-Coming through the well regarded youth system of River Plate, Ríos made his debut on 4 March 2007 in the 1–2 away loss against Estudiantes.
+Coming through the well regarded youth system of River Plate, Ríos made his debut on 4 March 2007 in a 2–1 away loss against Estudiantes.

 International career

 In January 2009, Ríos was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.